FND/prepitaph/content/articles/typed_javascript.md

-That's still vanilla JavaScript, but augmented with [JSDoc annotations](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) referencing TypeScript constructs, allowing for type checking beyond inference.
+That's still vanilla JavaScript, but augmented with [JSDoc annotations](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) referencing TypeScript constructs, allowing for type checking beyond mere inference.
 Note that we're using such annotations both for the function signature and within the function body.[syntax](footnote://)

 ```footnote syntax
 Brackets make `verbose` optional, the rest should be self-explanatory: